 What it does

-How it’s doing
+How it is doing

-In a trading update for the year to April 30, 2020, the AIM-listed group said activity in the second half of the year was broadly in line with management's expectations, though had started to slow from April onwards.
+The pandemic has boosted demand for hygiene screens and night pay hatches, with activity in the second half of the year broadly in line with management's expectations, though it started to slow from April onwards.

 As a result, revenues for the year will be slightly below the previous twelve months though the impact on group operating profit is not yet clear.